 This model is a bit of a rarity with this case shape, though checking through the Vulcain “Book” I found this very similar model from around 1930.
 Note the early Vulcain logo in a simple font without underlining etc.

 Another reference I found is from the Watch Book – “Wristwatches – A Handbook and Price Guide” 6th Edition of Gisbert L. Brunner & Christian Pfeiffer-Belli, printed by Schiffer, which although listed as anonymous, could indeed be a Vulcain such is the similarity.

-My Vulcain 18K Gold cased is also complimented by the expandable bracelet (marked DV, which denotes a Vulcain parts or accessory) which suits it perfectly with no degradation to the sprung action or the fastening clip with safety chain. (note the Trademark DV with the V on top shown is prior to the rectangular form, which appeared in 1934).
+My Vulcain 18K Gold cased is also complimented by the expandable bracelet (marked DV, which denotes a Vulcain parts or accessory) which suits it perfectly with no degradation to the spring action or the fastening clip and safety chain. (note the Trademark DV with the V on top shown is prior to the rectangular form, which appeared in 1934).

 The case back is numbered and hinged with a snap closure and the movement is in very good condition considering this watch is not water resistant.